Can Infrared Provide Sciatica Relief?

 Should I apply heat for Sciatica pain?

 When you apply heat therapy, it encourages the flow of blood to the pain site.
 This speeds up the healing process, which is precisely why many people use an electric heating pad or infrared heat therapy to ensure sciatica pain relief.
-That said, it is considered best to alternate heat and cold therapy for long-term relief.
+That said, it is considered best to alternate heat and cold therapy for long-term, neuropathic pain relief.

 What is better for sciatic nerve pain – heat, cold, or heating and cooling combination therapy?